 Apple is reportedly planning to launch the new 9th generation of iPad next month.
 A new report has claimed that the Cupertino-based tech giant could end up shipping 60 million tablets in calendar 2021.

-During the fiscal second quarter of this year, iPad sales soared by a resounding 79 per cent year-over-year.
+During the fiscal second quarter of this year, iPad sales soared by a resounding 79 percent year-over-year.

 According to DigiTimes, a part of the 60 million Apple tablets being shipped this year includes the 2021 iPad mini.
-The new iPad mini is rumoured to feature a larger display and slimmer bezels and may come with a better processor.
+The new iPad mini is rumored to feature a larger display and slimmer bezels and may come with a better processor.

-The new iPad will support the Apple Pencil, likely come with the same 3GB of RAM and same 8MP camera on the back.
+The new iPad will support the Apple Pencil, and likely come with the same 3GB of RAM and same 8MP camera on the back.
 The current iPad is powered by the A12 Bionic chip, which means the upcoming device will have a better performance and storage space.